Reasons for the app redesign

 Step #7.
 Make sure the app works properly and release it

-Testing again, but here a QA team assesses the product and points out bugs.
+Testing again, but here, a QA team assesses the product and points out bugs.
 Besides, developers make sure the software meets all the requirements of platforms.
-Finally, here comes the major milestone of the whole mobile app redesign, the release itself.

 Step #8.
-Conduct the post release research
+Conduct the post-release research

-“Was it a success or not?”, that’s the thing you uncover at the last redesign stage, However, product lifecycle doesn’t just end like this.
+“Was it a success or not?”, that’s the thing you uncover at the last redesign stage, However, the product lifecycle doesn’t just end like this.
 As you release the application, it requires support and development.

-How much does it cost to redesign a mobile app
+How much does app redesign cost?

-For your convenience we discuss costs at the very start while doing the entire project estimation.
+For your convenience, we discuss costs at the very start while doing the entire project estimation.
 This takes approximately one day and is free.

 Stage | Time | Approximate costs |